 I figured I would give each kid a 10GB block of data, and then sell them more if they did their chores, extra jobs etc. The new currency right?

 Wrong, it was too hard to keep track of.
 Often they would blow it all on YouTube and then complain that they couldn’t do their homework.

 - Need some technical skills to configure

 - Not the most user friendly interface

 - Doesn’t have an intelligent filtering system so need to use something like opendns as well

 I used Gargoyle for around a year until my router fried itself, so I went on the lookout again.
 I wanted something more intuitive and that had better management over what and where our kids were going online.

 I was no longer concerned about bandwidth as had moved to an unlimited plan.

-I have been using the router for a while now and this is what I have found.
+I used this router for a while and this is what I have found.

 Pandora’s Hope – Clean Router